 Treatment for heavy breathing depends on what caused it.

-For lung conditions like asthma and COPD, treatments include:
+For lung conditions like asthma and COPD, treatments can include:

-- medicines such as bronchodilators and corticosteroids to bring down inflammation and open up the airways
+- medications, such as bronchodilators and corticosteroids, to bring down inflammation and open up the airways

-- pulmonary rehabilitation, which is a program that combines exercise therapy, nutritional advice, and education
+- pulmonary rehabilitation, a program that combines exercise therapy, nutritional advice, and education

 - oxygen therapy